Working rat

 A working rat is any rat which is trained for specific tasks as a working animal.
 In many cases, working rats are domesticated brown rats.
 However, other species, notably the Gambian pouched rat, have also been trained to assist humans.

-Domesticated brown rats as working animals
+Domesticated brown rats

-Pet rats derived from Rattus norvegicus, such as fancy rats and laboratory rats, have been trained for various jobs:
+Pet rats derived from Rattus norvegicus, such as fancy rats and laboratory rats, have been trained for various jobs.

 Forensics

 In the Netherlands, police have begun using brown rats to sniff out gunshot residue.
 Ed Kraszewski, spokesman for the task force, has said that the rats are easier and cheaper to train than dogs.

 Entertainment

 Rats have been trained to appear in magic acts, music videos, movies, and television shows.
 Samantha Martin, a professional animal trainer, has claimed that rats are one of the easiest animals to train due to their adaptability, intelligence, and focus.

 Laying computer link cable

 By being trained to carry a string through holes in walls, a rat can help economically wire a building for the Internet; afterwards, people use the string to pull the computer link cable through.